AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

         \caption{3rd iteration.
 30 tiles.}
         \label{fig:tiled-simplex-alt-d4}
     \end{subfigure}%%
-    \caption{An alternate tree tiling, starting with 2 tiles, that is equivalent in terms of complexity, security, etc.}
+    \caption{An alternate tree-tiling, starting with 2 tiles, that is equivalent in terms of complexity, security, etc.}
     \label{fig:alt-tiling}
 \end{figure}